syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Grouping

-Grouping describes the set of tiles which are placed together.
-Several hub tiles can be grouped using the [GroupName](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~GroupName.html) property of hubtile.
+ Several tiles can be grouped using the [GroupName](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~GroupName.html) property of hubtile.
 The group name will be used when the entire group of tiles needs to be freezed.

 {% tabs %}
 {% highlight XAML %}